RishavVerma0/Task-Manager/README.md

-Here is the updated README.md file with the additional commands for running the backend and frontend:
+Here’s the updated README.md file, formatted for proper display on GitHub:

 Task Manager